diverse-project/k3/README.md

 Contributing
 ------------------------

-Folders named *-eclipse contains Eclipse-based projects that can be built directly in eclipse or using maven/tycho.
+Folders named `*-eclipse` contains Eclipse-based projects that can be built directly in eclipse or using maven/tycho.
 Other folders contain pure maven projects.
-All root folders contains a *.root project that allows to build all the project in one maven command.
+All root folders contains a `*.root` project that allows to build all the projects in one maven command.

-The documentation is in the gh-pages branch.
+The documentation is in the `gh-pages` branch.

 Development